Q: How often should I have an eye examination?

-We accept many insurance programs that local employers provide.
+The top vision insurances we accept are VSP and Eyemed.
+We also accept many insurance programs that local employers provide.
 Call our office at (765) 453-5005 with your insurance card in hand, and our staff will be able to assist you with your individual insurance needs.
 If we are not direct providers for your insurance, many times we can assist you in filing for reimbursement.

 Q: What does an eye exam include?

 Our examinations include a measurement of your glasses prescription, fit for contact lenses if requested, complete eye health evaluation including retinal photography, screening of peripheral vision, screening for glaucoma, macular degeneration, and cataracts.

 We strive to maintain an inventory that reflects the latest in fashions.
 Some of our current lines include Oakley, Kate Spade, Ray Ban, Nine west, ECO, Nike, Flexon, Banana Republic, KLiik and Fysh, GANT, Liz Claiborne, Kenneth Cole and Coach.
 We also have a selection of prescription and non-prescription sunglasses.

 Q: What if I have never worn contacts before and would like to try?

 After your examination and a discussion with Dr. Bud or Dr. Kate to assess your candidacy and likelihood for success with contact lenses, you will be scheduled for a training session with a technician.
 At that visit, you will learn proper insertion, removal, handling, and general do’s and don’t’s of contact lens wear.
 You will then return one week later for a progress check to determine your success with the fit.